gary-z/blokie/README.md

 ## What can I learn from Blokie to improve at the game?

+### Prioritize clearing
-- Blokie will clear blocks almost every round.
+Blokie will clear blocks almost every round.
 If your board is clean, there is almost always a way to clear, so look *very* hard before deciding to let blocks stack up.

+### Plan your 3 pieces together
-- Blokie sees placing each set of 3 pieces as one move, rather than 3 individual moves.
+Blokie sees placing each set of 3 pieces as one move, rather than 3 individual moves.
 This lets it plan tricky clearing patterns and leave a clean board state.
 Try to visualize where you will place all 3 pieces before you place your first piece.

+### Rules of thumb for keeping your board clean
-- Blokie's most critical component is its "board cleaniness" measurement.
+Blokie's most critical component is its "board cleaniness" measurement.
 Roughly speaking in decreasing importance:
   - Minimize the number of blocks on the board.
   - Minimize the total perimeter of blocks.
   - Avoid jagged edges of blocks.